Waithera-m/Sayingfy/README.md

 ## Technologies Used
 * HTML - HTML dictates the structure of webpages.
 The hypertext language was used to create the form to collect users date.
 * CSS & Bootstrap - CSS determines the appearance of webpages.
 The styling language was used to add background images and colors and style the site's content.
-* Angular-Cli - version 9.0.5. -  The Javascript framework was used collect and display data, determine how data is displayed and the general behavior of the page
+* [Angular-Cli](https://angular.io/) - version 9.0.5. -  The Javascript framework was used to collect and display data, determine how data is displayed and the general behavior of the page
 ## Support and contact details
 You are free to suggest and improve the code.
 To make your changes:
 * Fork the repo